wangyc82/DeepDRK/README.md

 - Readr1.3.1 and all its dependencies;

-- h2o package (h2o_3.32.0.1.tgz) and its dependencies;
+- Oracle JDK (Java SE Development Kit 11.0.9);

-- Oracle JDK (Java SE Development Kit 11.0.9).
+- h2o package (h2o_3.32.0.1.tgz) and its dependencies.

 Testing of successful installation by running the following commands in R: